artcore-c/email-xray/README.md

 ## Limitations

-- Only works on Gmail and Yahoo Mail web interfaces
+- Intended for use with Gmail and Yahoo Mail web interfaces only
 - Cannot scan emails in native mail clients
 - Some detection methods are heuristic-based (may have false positives/negatives)
 - Attachments are not scanned (only email body content)